theideaofnorth2/documentation/README.md

 - Add file name to interview in CMS

 #### Egg videos
-- Upload video in .webm format to Bluehost under 'assets/videos/eggs/'
+- Upload video to youtube and copy ID of the video (last part of the url once published)
-- Add file name to egg in CMS
+- Add ID to egg in CMS

 #### Destination images:
 - Upload image in full HD to Bluehost under 'assets/images/destinations/'